All Episodes

 There may be civil unrest in the next year or so based on the way our administration is handling its crises.

-Either by design or by nefarious actions or by inaction, we're it's it's it's showing it cannot adequately handle its own national security issues from outside or within.
+It's showing it cannot adequately handle its own national security issues from outside or within.

-It's it's it's scary.
+It's scary.

 What do you think about the proposal?

-The proposal to establish in every state Ebola exclusive or specific hospitals, where only dedicated Ebola hospitals sought after the nurses' infection.
+The proposal to establish in every state Ebola-exclusive or specific hospitals where only dedicated Ebola hospitals sought after the nurses' infection.

-This is from uh Bloomberg News.
+This is from Bloomberg News.

 U.S. and local health officials want to set up dedicated hospitals in every state for Ebola patients, part of a new emphasis on safety for health care workers.